-Maybe a new toilet just isn’t in the budget right now.
-What you don’t realize, though, is that your old toilet could actually be costing you more money than you think.
+Or maybe a new toilet just isn’t in the budget right now.
+What might surprise you, though, is that your old toilet could actually be costing you more money than you think.
 That’s because many older toilet models waste a lot of water, driving up your monthly bill.

 What’s more, toilets have come a long way in recent years, not only in terms of design but also concerning extra features in smart toilets, like no-touch flushing and soft-close seats.
 On top of that, a new toilet is simply a great way to freshen up the look of your bathroom.